Mineinjava/Mineinjava.github.io/_posts/2024-11-24-engineering-fabrication-1-projects.md

 ![Phone CAD model, made with Onshape]({{ site.baseurl }}/images/phoneCad.png)

-I already know Fusion because of my participation in robitics, so I took the opporunity to learn Onshape.
+I already know Fusion because of my participation in robitics, so I took the opportunity to learn Onshape.

 ### WIP: Picnic Table (group project)
-This is one of the largest projcts I have worked on.
+This is one of the largest projects I have worked on.
 My group of seven is building a picnic table out of 2x6 redwood.